 Each share entitles the bearer to one vote.
-Shareholders may only be represented at the Annual General Meeting by their legal representative, another shareholder with voting rights, the independent proxy, the Company-appointed proxy or a proxy appointed by a custodial institution.
+Shareholders may only be represented at the Annual General Meeting by their legal representative, another shareholder with voting rights or the independent proxy.
 Proxy representation requires a written power of attorney that is only valid for the meeting for which it is issued.
-Article 13 paragraph 2 of the Company’s Articles of Incorporation stipulates the matters for which a majority greater than that prescribed by law is required in order to pass a shareholders’ resolution, namely a qualified majority of at least two-thirds of the votes represented and an absolute majority of the nominal stock value represented.
+Article 13 para- graph 2 of the Company’s Articles of Incorporation stipulates the matters for which a majority greater than that prescribed by law is required in order to pass a shareholders’ resolution, namely a qualified majority of at least two-thirds of the votes represented and an absolute majority of the nominal stock value represented.

 The types of transaction covered by this provision are as follows:

 - The conversion of registered shares into bearer shares;

 - The cancellation or modification of transferability restrictions (article 5 of the Articles of Incorporation);

 - The dissolution and liquidation of the Company and the removal of article 13 paragraph 2 itself from the Articles of Incorporation, and the elimination or modification of the quorum specified in this provision.